Double Crochet Stitch

 • Keep your yarn tension relaxed and even.

-• Practice with good lighting and comfortable posture.
+• Practice with good lighting and a comfortable posture.

 • Watch video tutorials alongside practicing to see hand movements.